top of page

-If you have federal loans and belive you will face financial hardship, you have a few options.
-The ongoing forbearance gives you some time to make a change to your federal loan payments and avoid defaulting on your loans.
-You should reach out to your servicer now.
-Being prepared for the expiration of forbearances will set you ahead.
-If you know you will have difficulty repaying debt, contact your servicer and ask about the income-driven repayment plan.
-See previous blog of IDR plans in detail.
-IDR plans cap payments at a portion of your income and extends the repayment term.
-If you were previously enrolled in IDR before forbearances were implemented, make sure to recertify your income if it has changed.
+If you have federal loans and believe you will face financial hardship, you should reach out to your servicer now.
+Being prepared will set you ahead.
+If you know you will have difficulty repaying debt, proactive communication with your loan servicer is crucial.
+Consider inquiring about Income-Driven Repayment (IDR) plans, which adjust payments according to your income and extend the repayment term.
+If your income has changed since you were last enrolled in an IDR plan, it's vital to recertify your income.

 If you can still make payments on your federal loans, use this time to prioritize your financial goals.
-Consider making payments to lower your overall debt.
-Any payments will be applied to any accrued interest before your principal, but any payment will help reduce the overall amount you owe.
-Paying down other debt such as credit card or adding to an emergency fund is also a great decision.
+Directing payments towards your federal loans can reduce the overall debt.
+Payments will first cover any accrued interest before reducing the principal.
+Alternatively, focusing on other debts, like credit card balances, or building an emergency fund are equally sound financial decisions.

-If your federal loans were in default before forbearance, all collection activities have been suspended through the end of January 2022.
+If your federal loans were in default before forbearance, all collection activities have been suspended.
 Wage garnishment and collection calls have also been extended with payment forbearance.
-Make sure to talk to your servicer to get all the information needed to get out of default come February 2022.
+Make sure to talk to your servicer to get all the information.
+Engaging with your loan servicer to discuss exit strategies from default is advisable.

-If you’re pursuing Public Service Loan Forgiveness, payments are also paused through January 2022.
-All months of non-payment will still count toward the 120-payment requirement needed to qualify for PSLF as long as you are continuing to work full-time for an eligible organization.
+If you’re pursuing Public Service Loan Forgiveness, all months of non-payment will still count toward the 120-payment requirement needed to qualify for PSLF as long as you are continuing to work full-time for an eligible organization.

 If you recently graduated from college, your first payment won’t be due until repayment begins.
 If your six-month grace period overlaps with the automatic forbearance, your interest will not grow.
 This is contrary to a normal cohort year.
 Discover who your servicer is and determine what your first payment will look like.